Webscale-RL: Automated Data Pipeline for Scaling RL Data to Pretraining Levels: Experiments

 \subsection{Performance Comparison of Scaling Training}

 While RL shows remarkable advantages over teacher-forcing training in terms of final performance, we further investigate the scaling efficiency of RL training compared to standard pretraining with respect to the amount of training tokens.
 To this end, we compare the performance of RL training and continual pretraining at different training scales by varying the amount of data sampled from the \texttt{Webscale-RL} dataset and the original pretraining corpus, respectively.
-Notably, we observe that the length of QA pairs in the \texttt{Webscale-RL} dataset differs from the length of document in the original pretraining corpus while their source data is the same.
-Therefore, for a fair comparison, we compute the token number of RL training by the original pretraining corpus used to generate the \texttt{Webscale-RL} dataset instead of the \texttt{Webscale-RL} dataset itself.
+Notably, we observe that the length of QA pairs in the \texttt{Webscale-RL} dataset differs from the length of document in the original pretraining corpus while their source data are the same.
+Therefore, for a fair comparison on \textit{token efficiency of the original data}, we compute the token number of RL training by the original pretraining corpus used to generate the \texttt{Webscale-RL} dataset instead of the \texttt{Webscale-RL} dataset itself.
+For example, if we generate two 300-token QA pairs from a 4000-token pretraining text, then we count the RL training token number as 4000 instead of 600 when training on these two QA pairs.
 Note that for continual pretraining with different training data volume, we also apply the same SFT training as a follow-up using the 10K high-quality examples to mitigate the evaluation bias.

 Since the pretraining corpus mainly consists of general web text, we focus on evaluating the models on general tasks (MMLU-pro and Big-Bench) to better reflect the impact of training scale.
 We also report the average performance across all benchmarks to provide a holistic view.